The Long-Awaited Trip to Moscow Aviation Show

 Despite the fact that parking lots are provided near the airfield, the estimated time of your trip here could take up to 2-3 hours due to traffic jams.
 So the best option would be to use the commuter train (which is much cheaper).
 Once you reach the railway station head for the buses that will transfer you to the airfield.

 What to Expect at Russian Aviation Show

 It’s great to watch how aerobatic aces from different countries do their job!
 The show, which gathers a huge number of people delights with graceful flights and colorful fuselages of aircraft.
 However, to enjoy the show, be ready to stand in lines a lot.
 The first line is before boarding the bus, and the second one while entering the airfield.

 To make your visitation as comfortable as possible, go on Friday, or two days before official closing.
 The end of August in Moscow region is the time of unpredictable weather.
 Keep in mind that it might rain.
 Take membrane jacket and put on reliable hiking boots since you have to walk a lot.

 The show usually starts at 10 a.m. and open until 6 p.m. while the majority of people come just at 10 a.m.
 I would recommend not to hurry to be there at opening time, as flights usually start at 11 am and last until 5 p.m.
 It is also good to remember that due to possible poor weather conditions, some part of the flights might be canceled.
 Therefore, it is necessary to know the weather forecast in advance.

 How Much Does The Moscow Aviation Show Cost

 Unfortunately, ticket prices are rising year by year.
-In 2015 the ticket price while booking online was around $10 USD, whilst by purchasing the ticket on arrival would have increased the cost in $3 USD.
-Food prices are also pretty high, so if you wish to avoid crowds and save money, be ready to get your own meals.
+In 2015 the ticket price while booking online was around $12 USD, whilst purchasing the ticket on arrival would have increased the cost in $3 USD.
+Food prices are also pretty high.
+If you wish to avoid crowds and save money, be ready to get your own meals.